 - Everything else!

 Use a system to make sure you don’t miss anything.
-Most solid objects (opacities) will be clearly visible.
+Most solid objects (solid things appear white-ish on x-rays – we call these “opacities”) will be clearly visible.
 Check the size of the small and large bowel loops.

 Small bowel obstruction